crbergner/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 Thus, confirming that any integral P(i)*P(j) where i does not equal j is 0.

 This orthogonality property is what will allow us to define the Legendre's roots and weights as points for Gaussian Quadrature.
 It acts similar to Simpson's rule with how it weights points differently depending on the optimal method of minimizing error.
 The orthogonality property is important because Legendre polynomials are orthogonal to all polynomials of a lower degree.
 Using the roots as points means we can minimize this error because it is proportional to our polynomial roots, meaning any polynomial with a lower degree is 0 because of this orthogonality principle.
 Kind of similar to the step we took to get to the trapezoid rule by minimizing the leftpoint and rightpoint errors.
-Therefore, we can calculate exact polynomials for degrees of polynomials 2n-1 or less.
-From Dr. Reid's NumericReps file, we can write the approximation for an integral as the following summation:
+Therefore, we can calculate exact integrations for polynomials for degrees 2n-1 or less.
+From Dr. Reid's NumericReps file, we can write the approximation for the integral as the following summation:

 ```math
 \int_{-1}^{1} \mathrm{d}x\, f(x) \approx \sum_{i=1}^N c_{N,i} f\left(x_{N,i}\right)
 ```

-where the points $`x_{N,i}`$ are the roots of the Nth order legendre polynomial, and the weights are given by the following integral:
+where the points $`x_{N,i}`$ are the roots of the N<sub>th<\sub> order Legendre polynomial, and the weights are given by the following integral:

 ```math
 c_{i,n}=\frac{1}{P_n^{\prime}(x_{N,i})}\int_{-1}^1\frac{P_n(x)}{x-x_{N,i}} \mathrm{d}x